WallarooLabs/wally/book/python/word-count.md

         partition, word_partitions)
 ```

-Note we setup up 27 partitions to count our words, one for each letter plus one called "!" which will handle any "word" that doesn't start with a letter:
+Note we set up 27 partitions to count our words, one for each letter plus one called "!" which will handle any "word" that doesn't start with a letter:

 ```python
 word_partitions = list(string.ascii_lowercase)